William Contreras Player Props: Brewers vs. Padres

 Padres Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in the league.

-- The Padres have a 4.26 team ERA that ranks 13th among all MLB pitching staffs.
+- The Padres' 4.13 team ERA ranks 11th among all league pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (12 total, 0.9 per game).
+- The Padres rank 13th in baseball in home runs surrendered (14 total, one per game).

-- Martinez (0-1) takes the mound for the Padres to make his third start of the season.
+- The Padres will look to Wacha (2-0) in his third start this season.

-- The righty last appeared on Friday against the Atlanta Braves, when he threw 4 2/3 innings, allowing four earned runs while giving up four hits.
+- The right-hander last pitched on Saturday against the Atlanta Braves, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.